Please contact Scott Hall at email@example.com or 202-463-5817.

 India has the potential to be one of the world’s leading markets for intellectual property (IP) industries.
-Boasting as one of the world’s fastest growing economies, India would be well served by protecting the spirit of innovation, which has driven the country to out-produce developed and developing countries in an array of industries.
+After weathering the global economic slowdown, India has emerged as the fastest growing global economy.
+With a new National IPR Policy and a new slogan–“Creative India: Innovative India”–India is positioning itself to be a pro-IP, knowledge-driven economy capable of competing with developed and developing countries in an array of industries.

-The good news is that these deleterious policies are not un-reversible.
-The Global Intellectual Property Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
+The Global Innovation Policy Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
 The GIPC works with both the Government of India and United States Government to foster relationships, open dialogue and provide the necessary tools and education to promote IP rights in India.

 Global Innovation Policy Center (GIPC) @globalIPcenter 3h